pesalerno/Genomics-Intro-workshop/README.md

 ###3.
 Demultiplexing your dataset with Stacks.

 NOTE: **The first step in any RADseq library is always demultiplexing.
 You are now picking out the barcode reads which are found at the beginning of your illumina read in order to separate them into the individual samples.
 You only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want you sample to be (otherwise the file name will be the barcode, which is zero informative for any human being).
 Naming the files in a smart way will save headaches down the line.
-Also, if you have repeated barcodes across different libraries, then not changing the names from thw default barcode names will mix your samples eventually. **
+Also, if you have repeated barcodes across different libraries, then not changing the names from the default barcode names will mix your samples eventually. **

 If you have separate libraries with overlapping barcodes, you need to demultiplex them separately since that is the only sample identifier you have (if you have combinatorial barcodes as in ddRAD, then as long as both adapter and PCR index don't overlap they can be demultiplexed together).